pubnub/secure-key-exchange/README.md

 ## API Walkthrough

 ### 1. First Steps
 Babel uses both [PubNub](http://www.pubnub.com/) and [Cryptico](http://wwwtyro.github.io/cryptico/).
 So first, let's include the all the necessary libraries.
+We can then instantiate a Babel object by calling `Babel` with a username string.

 	<script src="http://cdn.pubnub.com/pubnub.min.js"></script>